People wearing various metals of fidget rings, stacking their hands on top of each other.

 July is Disability Pride Month!
 According to the World Health Organization, roughly 16% of the world's population lives with a disability.

-To celebrate, we are launching two new elements that represent Disability Pride.
+To celebrate, we launched two elements that represent Disability Pride.
 The first is a Magnifying Glass and the second is a Sunflower.

 Before we get into the significance of those two elements, let's talk about what Disability Pride Month is and the history of how it came to be.